Lectionary 187

-Lectionary 187, designated by siglum ℓ187 (in the Gregory-Aland numbering of New Testament manuscripts) is a Greek New Testament manuscript written on parchment.
-Biblical scholar Scrivener labelled it by 256^{e}.
+Lectionary 187 or Arundel 536 is a Greek New Testament manuscript written on parchment.
+It is designated by siglum ℓ187 in the Gregory-Aland numbering of New Testament manuscripts.
+Biblical scholar Frederick H. A. Scrivener labelled it by 256^{e}.
 Using the study of comparative writing styles (palaeography), it has been assigned to the 13th century.
 The manuscript has several gaps.
-It forms part of the British Library Arundel Manuscripts.
+It forms part of the British Library Arundel Manuscripts collection.